zoeyjodon/moonlight-N3DS/README.md

 ## Original 3DS Note

 While this app is operable on the original 3DS, the hardware decoder must be disabled and the framerate will be significantly lower due to the slower CPU.
-It is not recommended to use this app on the original 3DS.

 ## Configuration